stablekernel/aqueduct/docs/docs/index.md

 var results = await query.fetch();
 ```

-Building queries to insert or update values into the database uses the similar `values` property of a `Query<T>`.
+Building a query to insert or update values leverages the same behavior:

 ```dart
 var query = new Query<Employee>()